 Cryptic error messages are annoying.
 These error message design principles by Shawn Wang is something everyone should consider when writing error messages so that their users don't have to think when something goes wrong.

-Money rules are key to building the life that you want.
-Richard Boehmcke shares Ramit Sethi’s 10 money rules that you can take as an inspiration to create a list tailored to you.
+Money rules are crucial to building the life that you want.
+Richard Boehmcke shares Ramit Sethi's 10 money rules that you can take as an inspiration to create a list tailored to you.

-Is age the only reason that there a bias against older devs?
-Adam Davis makes a few observations on why older people find it more difficut to fit in.
+Is age the only reason that there is a bias against older devs?
+Adam Davis makes a few observations on why older people find it more challenging to fit in.